 Tracy Evans, M.D.

 Dr. Evans graduated with honors, Phi Beta Kappa, from Vassar College in New York.
 She attended medical school at the University of Connecticut where she completed her medical school training and earned a master's degree in public health.
 She then went on to conduct skin cancer research for the National Institute of Health for two years.
 Dr. Evans completed her dermatology residency at Emory University in Atlanta, GA.
 She was fellowship trained and certified by the American College of Mohs Micrographic Surgery and the Accreditation Council of Graduate Medical Education at the University of Pittsburgh Medical Center.
-Dr. Evans founded her first private practice, Pacific Skin San Francisco, in 2008.
+Dr. Evans founded her first private practice, Pacific Skin and Cosmetic Dermatology San Francisco, in 2008.

 Specialties and Expertise

 Dr. Tracy Evans is a board-certified aesthetic dermatologist, a skin cancer specialist, and a fellowship-trained Mohs and cutaneous surgeon.
-At her practices, Pacific Skin San Francisco and Pacific Skin Corte Madera, Dr. Evans works diligently to balance the important connection between the medical and aesthetic qualities of skin.
+At her practices, Pacific Skin and Cosmetic Dermatology San Francisco and Pacific Skin and Cosmetic Dermatology Corte Madera, Dr. Evans works diligently to balance the important connection between the medical and aesthetic qualities of skin.
 By using holistic approaches when possible and focusing on overall health and wellness, Dr. Evans helps her patients to achieve radiant, glowing skin they will feel confident showing off.
 She has presented at multiple national and international meetings for her research on cost, quality of life, and skin cancer outcomes.
 In addition to her work with skin cancer patients, Dr. Evans is a highly experienced and trusted provider of cosmetic procedures, including everything from facials to laser skin resurfacing.

 Dr. Evans is proud to be a member of the following societies: